jw409/Fooocus/RTX5090_SETUP.md

 - This setup is compatible with all RTX 50-series GPUs (5080, 5070 Ti, 5070)
 - The custom xformers build is required for SM 120 architecture support
 - Python 3.12+ is required for optimal performance with modern async features
+- UV manages the virtual environment automatically in `.venv`
+- All commands should be run with `uv run` to ensure the correct environment is used